 There are few creatures on the planet as cuddly, loyal, and beloved as dogs.
 Many people pamper their pooches and treat them as members of the family, and in return, dogs provide unconditional love and companionship.
 In some cases, they can even be trained to sniff out diseases, detect explosives, or assist people with disabilities.
 But no matter their breed or purpose, they’re incredible animals — with a fascinating history to boot.
-Here are six faithful facts about dogs.
+Here are five faithful facts about dogs.

 These days, presidential pets are almost as famous as their commanders in chief — but that wasn’t always the case.
 The first White House animal to really achieve celebrity status was President Warren G. Harding’s pup, an Airedale terrier named Laddie Boy, who lived in Washington, D.C., during the Harding administration from 1921 to 1923.